Next Game

 ...
 See More ...
 See Less

-• Guardians' Gabriel Arias: Returns to utility role
+• Guardians' Gabriel Arias: Out of Sunday's lineup

-Arias is out of the lineup for Monday's game against the Rockies.
+Arias is not in the lineup for Sunday's game against the Orioles.

 ...
 See More ...
 See Less